chanyaz/ewe-android-hack/README.md

 - Work in progress/experiment branch - `w/`
   - Choose a good name so we can tell what the experiment entails.
 Try to be concise.
   - eg. `w/nfc-itin-sharing`
+- Tech debt - `t/`
+  - This shouldn't involve any user-visible changes and shouldn't break the build.
+  - eg. `t/resource-cleanup`

 Code Style
 ==========